SDK for Android app

 Setting up the permission wizard

-If you want to use your own way to request permissions, you can skip this part
+If you want to use your own permission request flow, you can skip this part.

-To start the Permission Wizard from your activity or fragment, please use the code below 👇
+To start the Permissions Wizard from your activity or fragment:

 startActivityForResult(